eric-dk/EncryptionCompat/README.md

 No. EncryptionCompat provides data confidentiality only.
 Integrity checks should be implemented downstream.

 #### Are random values securely generated?
 Generally yes.
 Salt [randomization](https://developer.android.com/reference/java/security/SecureRandom.html) may have weak entropy depending [on manufacturer](https://android-developers.googleblog.com/2013/08/some-securerandom-thoughts.html).
-Initialization vector may be [zero-filled](https://stackoverflow.com/a/31037133) if [the cipher](https://developer.android.com/reference/javax/crypto/Cipher.html) is poorly implemented by the manufacturer.
+Initialization vector may be [zero-filled](https://stackoverflow.com/a/31037133) if [the cipher](https://developer.android.com/reference/javax/crypto/Cipher.html) is similarly poorly implemented.

 #### Will upgrading OS invalidate data?
-Generally no. Decryption should reuse previous keys assuming no loss [due to hardware](https://doridori.github.io/android-security-the-forgetful-keystore/).
+No. Decryption should reuse previous keys assuming no loss [due to hardware](https://doridori.github.io/android-security-the-forgetful-keystore/).
 When crossing implementation boundaries subsequent encryption will generate new, more secure keys.

 ## Changelog